MarkoJnr/Weather-App/README.md

 ## Contributing

-This app was created as a beginner's project to learn Python and API usage with the help of RealPython.com.
-Contributions and feedback are welcome!
+This application was created as my first major project with the goal of improving my Python programming skills and exploring API usage, with valuable guidance from RealPython.com.